 Resizing Icons All Willy-Nilly Will Blur Them

 Resizing icons without regard to pixel fractions creates fuzzy edges.
-This happens when edges lands between pixels.
-Newer, high resolution displays make these less visible, but don't eliminate it entirely.
+This happens when edges land between pixels.
+Newer, high-resolution displays make these less visible, but will not eliminate them entirely.

 - Are the same color as the text they are next to.

-- This keeps them from grabbing too much attention.
+- This prevents them from grabbing too much attention.

-- And links the icon to the text.
+- This also visually links the icon to the text.